COMP3021-2024Spring-TA/COMP3021-2024Spring-PA2-Solution/README.md

 <tr>
-<td> Function A has been directly called by some function other than B </td>
+<td> Find all functions that are directly called by some functions other than B</td>
 <td>

 ```python